newpatiente2e/docs/docs/25-form-recognizer-studio/30-create-project.md

     ![Select the Form Recognizer resource](./img/create-service-resources.png)

-1. Next select the storage account where you uploaded your custom model training dataset.
+1. Next, select the storage account where you uploaded your custom model training dataset.

     1. Select your Azure subscription.
     1. Select the resource group **rg-<YOUR_CONTOSO_RESOURCE_GROUP_NAME>**.